 A Few Dance Sessions on the West Coast

-- Loui Tucker — Loui has been leading a fantastically fun Monday night session in Sunnyvale for 3 decades!
+- Loui Tucker — Loui has been leading a fantastically fun Monday night session in Sunnyvale for over 3 decades!
 She also does a couples-only repertoire class in Los Altos on the 2nd and 4th Wednesdays of the month.

 - Cafe Simcha — This is a smaller Wednesday night in Kensington (near Berkeley), with an incredibly friendly, community feel.

 - Udy Gold — Udy has moved his SF beginners class, which is held every Tuesday at 8-9:30pm, with open dancing 9:30-11.
 The new location is St. Francis Episcopal Church.